Financial-Times/ft-frontend-build/README.md

 * `copyIncludeList` *[]*: List of files and directories to include when copying static assets to the built app
 * `bowerPolyfills` *[]*: Paths to polyfills installed via bower.
 Note that e.g. `event-listeners/EventListener.polyfill.min.js` will be copied to `js/polyfills/event-listeners.js` in the built app
 * `srcPolyfills` *[]*: Paths to polyfills not installed via bower.
 Note that e.g. `src/path/vendor/es6-promises.js` will be copied to `js/polyfills/es6-promises.js` in the built app
+* `watch` *{}*: Configuration to be passed in to grunt-contrib-watch.
+By default responsive-ft-grunt's `watch` task watches for changes in all scss and js files in your bower or src directories

 ## Running using the CLI